What Type Of Joint Is The Sagittal Suture

 Craniosynostosis

 Craniosynostosis is a condition in which one or more of the cranial sutures fuses prematurely.
 This can lead to abnormal skull growth and shape.
-Sagittal synostosis, also known as scaphocephaly, is the most common type of craniosynostosis.
+On top of that, sagittal synostosis, also known as scaphocephaly, is the most common type of craniosynostosis.
 It occurs when the sagittal suture fuses too early, resulting in a long, narrow skull shape.

 Diagnosis of Craniosynostosis

 Craniosynostosis is usually diagnosed based on physical examination and imaging studies, such as X-rays or CT scans.
-The physical examination may reveal an abnormal skull shape, a palpable ridge along the fused suture, and restricted head growth.
+Here's the thing — the physical examination may reveal an abnormal skull shape, a palpable ridge along the fused suture, and restricted head growth.
 Imaging studies can confirm the diagnosis and help to determine the extent of the fusion.

 Treatment of Craniosynostosis